patrickvh2001/patrickvh2001.github.io/README.md

+This is built to be a template for candidates.
+Everything created here was originated in the tutorial located at https://docs.github.com/en/pages/quickstart

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/patrickvh2001/patrickvh2001.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.